gzhwanghub/gzhwanghub.github.io/content/publication/GR-ADMM/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: "52nd International Conference on Parallel Processing"
+publication: " 2021 IEEE Intl Conf on Parallel & Distributed Processing with Applications, Big Data & Cloud Computing, Sustainable Computing & Communications, Social Computing & Networking (ISPA/BDCloud/SocialCom/SustainCom)"
-publication_short: "ICPP"
+publication_short: "ISPA"

-abstract: Among distributed machine learning algorithms, the global consensus alternating direction method of multipliers (ADMM) has attracted much attention because it can effectively solve large-scale optimization problems.
-However, the high communication cost slows its convergence and limits scalability.
-To solve the problem, we propose a hierarchical grouping ADMM algorithm (PSRA-HGADMM) with a novel Ring-Allreduce communication model in this paper.
-Firstly, we optimize the parameter exchange of the ADMM algorithm and implement the global consensus ADMM algorithm in the decentralized architecture.
-Secondly, to improve the communication efficiency of the distributed system, we propose a novel Ring-Allreduce communication model (PSR-Allreduce) based on the idea of parameter server architecture.
-Finally, a Worker-Leader-Group generator (WLG) framework is designed to solve the problem of inconsistency of cluster nodes.
-This framework combines hierarchical parameter aggregation and adopts the grouping strategy to improve the scalability of the distributed system.
-Experiments show that PSRA-HGADMM has better convergence performance and better scalability than ADMMLib and AD-ADMM.
-Compared with ADMMLib, the overall communication cost of PSRA-HGADMM is reduced by 32%.
+abstract: In recent work, the decentralized algorithm has received more attention.
+In the centralized network, the worker nodes need to communicate with the central nodes, which results in the growth of communication traffic with the network expansion.
+Based on the purpose of reducing the communication costs in the distributed system, we proposed a decentralized algorithm based on ADMM - Grouping Ring All-Reduce ADMM (GR-ADMM) in this paper.
+First, GR-ADMM adopts decentralized architecture to avoid the problem of communication bottleneck in the central network.
+Second, to ensure the scalability of the distributed system, GR-ADMM introduces the Ring All-Reduce to the ADMM.
+Ring All-Reduce architecture has the advantage of its constant communication overhead.
+However, its performance is bounded by the stragglers (i.e., slow nodes).
+Third, GR-ADMM adopts the grouping strategy to alleviate the problem of stragglers.
+Experiments show that our algorithm has better convergence performance than QSGD and GADMM, especially in massive clusters.
+Compared with GADMM's, the overall communication cost of GR-ADMM is reduced by 72%.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.